websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/service-builder/defining-entities/adding-model-hints.md

 ## Model Hint Types

-So far, you've seen a few different hints.
 The following table describes the portlet model hints available for use.

 **Model Hint Values and Descriptions**